 Short-term Effects of Hydrocodone

-- Trouble sleeping
+- Trouble sleeping/nightmares.

 Some of the more serious side effects of hydrocodone require medical care and can include:

-- Breathing problems
+- Breathing problems.

-- Rapid or irregular heartbeat
+- Slowed or irregular heartbeat.

-- Severe allergic reaction such as rash, hives, itching or swelling
+- Severe allergic reaction such as rash, hives, itching or swelling.

-- Trouble urinating
+- Trouble urinating.